Goods and Services Tax (India): 2025 reforms

-On 15 August 2025, the Prime Minister publicly announced his government's intention to rationalise GST rate slabs in anticipation of Diwali.
+On 15 August 2025, Prime Minister Narendra Modi publicly announced his government's intention to rationalise GST rate slabs in anticipation of Diwali.
 Thereafter, the new rates, comprising two primary rates of 5% and 18%, were announced, and, on 22 September 2025, the reforms officially came into effect across India.
 The rollout included detailed guidelines for businesses, online portals for filing returns, and public awareness campaigns to help citizens understand the changes.
-It was widely perceived as an effort to make India’s indirect tax system more adaptive, transparent, and efficient.
+It was widely perceived as an effort to make India's indirect tax system more adaptive, transparent and efficient.
 The unveiling of the GST reforms occurred against the backdrop of the second Trump administration imposing tariffs on India, which are anticipated to have a major impact on the Indian economy.
 The Ministry of Finance expects the GST reforms will mitigate the effects of the American tariffs, which will have significant implications on over half of India's $85 billion annual exports to the US.
 Furthermore, the rate cuts were spurred by a desire to stimulate consumer spending amidst stagnating wages and depleting discretionary spending capacity of India consumers.

 Following the implementation of the reforms, the government monitored its impact on different sectors.
-Industries like manufacturing, retail, and services experienced changes in compliance procedures, while consumers noticed adjustments in prices for everyday goods.
+Industries like manufacturing, retail and services experienced changes in compliance procedures, while consumers noticed adjustments in prices for everyday goods.

 However, at the heels of the reform rollout, the Ministry of Finance clarified that the government had no intentions of reviving the National Anti-Profiteering Authority (NAA).
 Instead, the Finance Ministry indicated that it would rely on market competition to ensure that reductions in GST rates are passed on to consumers through lower retail prices.

 Economic and fiscal impact of reforms

-The government anticipates a revenue loss of approximately ₹93,000 crore resulting from the reduction in GST rates across various sectors.
-Conversely, the introduction of a 40% GST slab is expected to generate an additional ₹45,000 crore in revenue.
-Considering both the revenue loss and the additional revenue, the net impact is estimated to be a loss of around ₹48,000 crore.
+The government anticipates a revenue loss of approximately ₹930 billion resulting from the reduction in GST rates across various sectors.
+Conversely, the introduction of a 40% GST slab is expected to generate an additional ₹450 billion in revenue.
+Considering both the revenue loss and the additional revenue, the net impact is estimated to be a loss of around ₹480 billion.
 Analysts estimate this measure will strain the exchequer considerably, more so in the light of tepid uptick in revenue collection.
 It has also been stated this rationalisation will have considerable negative impact on government spending on infrastructure too.

 Despite the net revenue loss, the reforms are projected to stimulate consumer spending.
-According to SBI Research, the direct consumption boost is speculated to be around ₹70,000 crore, with total additional aggregate demand reaching ₹1.98 lakh crore due to the multiplier effect.
+According to SBI Research, the direct consumption boost is speculated to be around ₹700 billion, with total additional aggregate demand reaching ₹1.98 trillion (short scale) due to the multiplier effect.